DevExpress/devextreme-documentation/concepts/05 UI Components/Drawer/Getting Started with Navigation Drawer/00 Create the Drawer.md

 Wrap the view in the Drawer and specify a [template](/api-reference/10%20UI%20Components/dxDrawer/1%20Configuration/template.md '/Documentation/ApiReference/UI_Components/dxDrawer/Configuration/#template') for the Drawer's content.
 Inside the **template**, set the Drawer's width.
-You can use the nested UI component's **width** property for this (see [Implement Navigation](/concepts/05%20UI%20Components/Drawer/Getting%20Started%20with%20Navigation%20Drawer/15%20Implement%20Navigation.md '/Documentation/Guide/UI_Components/Drawer/Getting_Started_with_Navigation_Drawer/#Implement_Navigation')), but in this tutorial, we use the `width` CSS property.
+You can use the nested UI component's **width** property for this (see [Implement Navigation](/concepts/05%20UI%20Components/Drawer/Getting%20Started%20with%20Navigation%20Drawer/15%20Implement%20Navigation.md '/Documentation/Guide/UI_Components/Drawer/Getting_Started_with_Navigation_Drawer/#Implement_Navigation')), but this tutorial uses the `width` CSS property.
 The Drawer's height adjusts to the view's height (specified via the [height](/api-reference/10%20UI%20Components/dxDrawer/1%20Configuration/height.md '/Documentation/ApiReference/UI_Components/dxDrawer/Configuration/#height') property).

 In addition, you can specify the [minSize](/api-reference/10%20UI%20Components/dxDrawer/1%20Configuration/minSize.md '/Documentation/ApiReference/UI_Components/dxDrawer/Configuration/#minSize') property to make the Drawer partially visible in the closed state.